Best Gaming Gloves 2026: 5 Tested Picks for Grip and Comfort

 Key specs: Copper-infused fabric, fingerless design, moisture-wicking weave, S/M/L. Price: about $11.
 Trade-off: Sizes run small and inconsistent across pairs.
 Several Amazon reviewers report needing to exchange for a larger size.

-In our testing, the ComfyBrace handled a 2-hour Rocket League session without slipping on the controller.
-The fabric pilled slightly along the seams after two weeks of daily wear, which is the main reason these are a budget rather than premium pick.
+The ComfyBrace holds up through a couple of hours of controller play without slipping.
+The fabric tends to pill slightly along the seams with regular wear, which is the main reason these land as a budget rather than premium pick.

 #Best for Console Gaming: Ironclad Console Gaming Gloves